stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 Examples:

-* We would prefer to avoid frequent mapping of memory that is highly volatile, e.g. a uniform buffer for projection matrices.
+* Application would probably prefer to avoid frequent mapping of memory that is highly volatile, e.g. a uniform buffer for projection matrices.

 * Transient memory is generally explicitly released by an application, e.g. staging buffers.

-* A memory pool is often suitable for similar types of request (e.g. image processing) whereas for one-off allocations we probably don't care.
+* A memory pool is generally suitable for similar or frequent types of request (e.g. an image processing application) whereas one-off allocations can probably be arbitrarily satisfied.

 To support these different use-cases we introduce a _routing policy_ to the allocation service: